Reclaiming Anger: Building Affective Regulation and Raising Resilient Humans

 Validate

-• Remind yourself that the emotion makes sense in context.
-Validation does not mean endorsing harmful behavior, and it does not absolve you of responsibility for how your actions affect others.
-It entails recognizing that your nervous system is responding for a reason, while still holding yourself accountable for your impact.
+• Remind yourself that your emotion makes sense in the situation.
+Validation doesn’t mean approving harmful behavior, and it doesn’t remove your responsibility for how your actions affect others.
+It entails recognizing that your body is reacting for a reason, while still holding yourself accountable for your impact.

 Permit